natverse/malevnc/README.md

 natmanager::install(pkgs="flyconnectome/malevnc")
 ```

-Note that you must have a GitHub Personal Access Token (PAT) set up in order
+Note that you must have been given access to the [github repository](https://github.com/flyconnectome/malevnc/) and have a GitHub Personal Access Token (PAT) set up in order
 to install the library for as long as it remains private.
 Do :

 ```